IBM/ios-tone-analyzer-app/README.md

 ### 4. Run

-You can now run the application on a simulator or physical device:
+You can now run the application on a simulator or physical device.
+Open the Xcode workspace, `toneanalyzerios.xcworkspace`, and use the play button to run the app.

 ![ToneAnalyzerMain](README_Images/ToneAnalyzerMain.png)
 ![ToneAnalyzerSpinner](README_Images/ToneAnalyzerSpinner.png)